nealpatron/Cunection/README.md

 ### Installing, Compiling, and Running the Project
 This project was developed using npm and Laravel.

 After downloading the project, running `npm install` should download all of the necessary dependencies.

+You will need to create a .env file at the root of the project and copy the contents of .env.example into it.
+You will also need to create a .env.dusk.local at the root of the project and copy the contents of .env.dusk.local.example into it in order to run the Laravel Dusk tests later.

 To compile and hot-reload for development, use `npm run dev`.
 To compile and minify for production, use `npm run build`.